emcleary/portfolio/pde_solver_irregular_geometries_cpp/README.md

 example with a circle shape, and `examples/exmample_02_star_and_square.cpp` for examples of star and square shapes.
-Example 2 also demonstrates features of the builder design pattern, allowing users simple to set a new shape and rerun the solver.
+Example 2 also demonstrates features of the builder design pattern, allowing users a simple way to set a new shape and/or grid and then rerun the solver.